 CHARACTERISTICS OF THE CLASS

-Under the general direction of the Recreation Manager, performs professional and administrative work in developing and directing the department’s marketing, volunteer and sponsorship program.
+Under the general direction of the Parks and Recreation Director, performs professional and administrative work in developing and directing the department’s marketing, volunteer and sponsorship program.
 Work is guided by City rules and regulations.
 Work is reviewed through attainment of program objectives, observation, reports and results obtained.
 Work requires flexible hours including nights, weekends and holidays.
 Performs other work as required.

 EXAMPLES OF DUTIES